seanmcquaid/Regex-Creator/README.md

 Requirements :

 1. User can select the criteria for a regex
-2. Suggested Regex displays
+2. Suggested Regex displays as the criteria is entered
 3. User can provide example text
-4. Example text will be highlighted with what is returned from the suggested Regex
+4. Example text will have text highlighted that is matched from the regex